jmnavarrol/bash-magic-enviro/README.md

 **NOTES:**
 * `make check` is implicitly run before `make install` so you should honor BME's mandatory requirements before succesfully installing it.
   Pay attention to make's output for errors and hints on how to correct them.
-* You can also install/uninstall BME to a path different to your personal *~/bin/* directory with the help of the **DESTDIR** variable, i.e.:
+* You can also install/uninstall BME to a path other than your personal *~/bin/* directory with the help of the **DESTDIR** variable, i.e.:
   `make DESTDIR=/opt/bme install`
   In this case, you need write permission to the target directory and you should also add *DESTDIR* to the relevant environment PATH (i.e.: system global).
   Note that it is **highly discouraged** to install BME globally.
 While it might make sense a global setup on some scenarios, like a shared container for demonstration purposes or as a helper development tool, carefully pay attention to the [security considerations](#security) anyway.